Azure/karpenter-provider-azure/docs/dev-practices.md

 2. We drop any tests for older version once they go out of support.

 # Release Versioning [Undecided]
+What's the release schedule?
+How frequently do we cut new minor version releases?

 What qualifies a minor, and patch bump?

 # Design docs